IAngelIi/genetrydash.github.io/README.md

 # Credit

-Big thanks to [Kouzeru](https://scratch.mit.edu/users/Kouzeru/) in scratch for the physics!
+Big thanks to [Kouzeru](https://scratch.mit.edu/users/Kouzeru/) in scratch for the physics! (and basically like 70% of the game)

-Created by Sotospro24 (me)
+The rest was created by Sotospro24 (me)